-The Department serves both its own majors (approximately 130 in Fall 2007 semester) and the broader student and university community by teaching a variety of courses that can be used to fulfill University Core requirements in Social Science.
+The Department serves both its own majors and the broader student and university community by teaching a variety of courses that can be used to fulfill University Core requirements in Social Science.
 Additionally, students from other majors and colleges, such as those specializing in the social science broad field in the College of Education, are required to take a number of political science courses.
-The Department has experienced an increase in majors of approximately 50% over the past two years.
-The Department is expanding its internship program to include positions in local public interest advocacy organizations, aides to the Montana Legislature when in session, and working with the Senate Finance Committee and the offices of Montana's congressional delegation in Washington, D.C.
+The Department has expanded its internship program to include positions in local public interest advocacy organizations, aides to the Montana Legislature when in session, and working with the Senate Finance Committee and the offices of Montana's congressional delegation in Washington, D.C.